matthaws/you-down/docs/README.md

 ### BONUS Features (TBD)
 - [ ] Calendar component in search results populated by upcoming events in groups returned by search
-- [ ] Google Map implemented on event pages showing location of event
+- [ ] Can leave comments on events.
 - [ ] Google & Facebook log-in option